danirus/django-comments-xtd/docs/webapi.rst

     Server: WSGIServer/0.2 CPython/3.8.0
     Vary: Accept

-See that in the terminal where you are running ``python manage.py runserver`` you have got the content of the mail message that would be sent to **joe@bloggs.com**.
+Check that in the terminal where you are running ``python manage.py runserver`` you have got the content of the mail message that would be sent to **joe@bloggs.com**.
 Copy the confirmation URL and visit it to confirm the comment.

 Post a test comment as a signed in user
 ***************************************